MVladislav/MVladislav.github.io/_posts/2023-05-20-proxmox-setup.md

 > >
 > > - vfio:
 > >   - The VFIO module is the core component of the VFIO framework, providing the infrastructure for PCI device passthrough.
+> > - vfio-pci:
+> >   - The VFIO PCI module provides support for PCI devices within the VFIO framework, enabling the passthrough
+> >     of PCI devices to virtual machines.
 > > - vfio_iommu_type1:
 > >   - This module enables the VFIO IOMMU (Input-Output Memory Management Unit) driver, allowing the virtual
 > >     machines to directly access hardware resources.
-> > - vfio_pci:
-> >   - The VFIO PCI module provides support for PCI devices within the VFIO framework, enabling the passthrough
-> >     of PCI devices to virtual machines.
 > > - vfio_virqfd:
 > >   - This module is responsible for handling interrupts from the virtual machines using VFIO, allowing efficient
 > >     interrupt processing and reducing latency.